Flight-Free-UK/flight_free_uk_website/source/posts_travel/family-staycations-in-the-west-country-and-wales.html.markdown

   the world "
 author: FlightFree UK
 read_time_minute: 5
+category: travel
 ---
 ![](/images/uploads/family-travel-1.jpg)

 ### As a working mum on a modest budget I am perhaps lucky that I do not have to curtail my family’s holiday plans for the sake of our poorly planet.

-I have not flown for 21 years.
+##### I have not flown for 21 years.
 We took the train to Barcelona on our honeymoon in 2007, and since then have not left our shores.

 I think a little secret to finding excitement with the sometimes over-familiar Britain is to look a little beyond the usual resorts and destinations and find real adventures in the familiar places just by learning more.